pho-veteran/stoom/reports.md

 ### 2.2.3.
 Detailed Use Case: Join Room

-This diagram breaks down the "Join Room" use case from the system-level diagram, showing the detailed interactions for room creation, joining, and real-time collaboration features.
+This diagram breaks down the "Join Room" use case from the system-level diagram, showing the detailed interactions for room creation, joining, password management, and real-time collaboration features.

 ```plantuml
 @startuml